 Just the words Top Secret conjure up images of intrigue, conspiracies, and clandestine operations.
 These off-limits sites exist all over the world with the various governments keeping activities hidden from public knowledge…safely ensconced behind those closed doors and security fences.
 It's a given that most of the secrets probably have to do with research for new weapons and defense systems.

-I recently came across an article listing 12 top secret locations, certainly not the total number of these sites…not even close…but an interesting list.
+A while back, I came across an article listing 12 top secret locations, certainly not the total number of these sites…not even close…but an interesting list.

 Cheyenne Mountain Complex

 Undoubtedly the most famous…or infamous…secret facility in the world.
 Even though its location in the Nevada desert was known and a topic of much speculation, the government refused to even acknowledge its existence until 1995.
-And anything that secret is ripe for all kinds of conspiracy theories, some going back to the Roswell, New Mexico, alien spacecraft crash in 1947 with the alien bodies supposedly taken to Area 51.
+And anything that secret is ripe for all kinds of conspiracy theories, some going back to Roswell, New Mexico, 1947, and the alleged alien spacecraft crash with the alien bodies supposedly taken to Area 51.
 With many of the stealth technology aircraft tested there in secret, it must have looked like strange alien craft flying overhead.
 And now you can see Area 51 via Google Earth.
 Sort of takes away some of that mystique and secrecy.

 The Capitol Visitor Center